Master of Science in Athletic Training

 4. Three recommendations from sources who can address your potential for success.
 Family members and friends may not complete recommendations.

 5. A comprehensive essay of at least 500 words that includes the following:

 • Purpose for entering the program

-• Background and/or experiences in sports, athletic training, physical education or related areas
+• Background and/or experiences in sports, athletic training, exercise science or related areas

 • Short and long-term professional goals

 • Reasons for choosing to study at CBU

 6. Current resume documenting all related professional and extracurricular experiences